-The Disabled Students’ Officer officers is responsible for providing a specific point of contact for the welfare of disabled members of the MCR.
+The Disabilities Students’ Officer officers is responsible for providing a specific point of contact for the welfare of disabled members of the MCR.
 They work closely with the Charity and Welfare officers, as well as other disabled students’ representatives within the College and the University.
 They also organise disabled student-friendly events for the MCR and friends.

-The current Disabled Students’ Officer is Amanda Lonergan.
+The current Disabilities Students’ Officer is Samantha McCormack

 The Sports Rep has possession of a set of keys to the sports equipment shed at Holywell Ford and is responsible for its upkeep and supervision.
 They are responsible for making sure that equipment is in good order and nothing is missing, and are also responsible for purchasing new equipment as necessary.
 The MCR encourages its members to exercise their minds as well as their bodies, so there is also a supply of board games in the MCR as well.